Glossary

 Interest Rate Risk: Portfolios with longer average maturities are more sensitive to interest rate changes.
 When interest rates rise, the prices of existing bonds typically fall, especially those with longer maturities.
 Conversely, when interest rates decline, long-term bonds often see more significant price increases.

-Investment Strategy Alignment: Understanding average maturity helps investors align their portfolios with their investment horizons and risk tolerance.
+Investment Strategy Alignment: Understanding it helps investors align their portfolios with their investment horizons and risk tolerance.
 For instance, those seeking stability may prefer portfolios with shorter average maturities, while those willing to accept higher risk for potential returns might opt for longer maturities.

 Role of Average Maturity in Mutual Funds

-In mutual funds, particularly debt funds, average maturity is a critical factor influencing the fund’s performance and risk profile.
+In mutual funds, particularly debt funds, it is a critical factor influencing the fund’s performance and risk profile.

 Short-Term Maturity Investments: